 What are the best items for traveling with kids?

 Let’s talk traveling with kids, shall we?
-I mean, you clicked this link.
-I’m assuming this is something you are (at least) marginally interested in.
+You clicked the link, so I’m guessing this is something you’re (at least) mildly curious about – and hey, welcome.
+I’m glad you’re here.

 My first (and best) tip for traveling with kids: think it through

-This doesn’t mean overthinking (where we spiral into a parenting black hole of elaborate “what if” considerations…).
+This doesn’t mean overthinking things (we’re not spiraling into a parenting black hole of “what if” scenarios).

 This list is not exhaustive.

-I sincerely hope these can help you as you plan and consider packing for your next vacation with kids.
-Traveling with kids doesn’t have to be a stressed out nightmare… but it does take some solid time of just thinking it all through.
+I truly hope something here helps you as you prep and pack.
+Traveling with kids doesn’t have to be a stressful nightmare… but it does take a little bit of thoughtful planning (and a lot of snacks).

 Busy Toddler is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.